dskho/0xatom.github.io/_posts/2020-09-13-the-planets-mercury.md

 [root_flag_69426d9fda579afbffd9c2d47ca31d90]
 ```

 I enjoyed this box very much & i learnt some new things.
-See you! :simple_smile:
+See you! :smile: